-Figure 73.
+Figure 75.
 Configuring the local interface.
 The IPv4 tab.
 The IP section.

 Parameter Description IP IP address The IP address of the router in the local subnet.
 By default, the following value is specified: 192.168.0.1 .
-Netmask The mask of the local subnet.
+Subnet mask The mask of the local subnet.
 By default, the following value is specified: 255.255.25.0 .
+Device domain name The name of the device attached to its IP address in the local subnet.

-Figure 74.
+Figure 76.
 Configuring the local interface.
 The IPv4 tab.
 The DHCP section.

-Parameter Description DHCP An operating mode of the router's DHCP server.
-Mode Server : the router assigns IP addresses to clients automatically in accordance with the specified parameters.
-When this value is selected, the Start IP , End IP , Lease time fields and the DNS Relay switch are displayed on the tab.
-Disable : the router's DHCP server is disabled, clients' IP addresses are assigned manually.
-Relay : an external DHCP server is used to assign IP addresses to clients.
+Parameter Description DHCP Mode An operating mode of the router's DHCP server.
+Server: the router assigns IP addresses to clients automatically in accordance with the specified parameters.
+When this value is selected, the Start IP, End IP, Lease time fields and the DNS relay switch are displayed on the tab.
+Disable: the router's DHCP server is disabled, clients' IP addresses are assigned manually.
+Relay: an external DHCP server is used to assign IP addresses to clients.
 When this value is selected, the External DHCP server IP field is displayed on the tab.
 Start IP The start IP address of the address pool used by the DHCP server to distribute IP addresses to clients.
 End IP The end IP address of the address pool used by the DHCP server to distribute IP addresses to clients.
 Lease time The lifetime of IP addresses leased by the DHCP server.
 At the end of this period the leased IP address is revoked and can be distributed to another device, unless the previous device has confirmed the need to keep the address.
-DNS Relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
+DNS relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
 Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Advanced / DNS page as the DNS server address.
 External DHCP server IP The IP address of the external DHCP server which assigns IP addresses to the router's clients.